 2. Pay at least the minimum on time.

 Paying your monthly bills on time can help improve your credit score.
 Your payment history accounts for approximately 35% of your score.
 Consistent on-time payments will make the difference in good or bad FICO scores.
-When you think you are going to be late contact your creditor to arrange a payment and ask that it will not be reported to the credit bureaus.
-It is not uncommon to experience financial difficulty from time to time.
-Your creditors know this and may be willing to work with you to maintain your credit scores.
+When you think you are going to be late contact your creditor to arrange payment and ask that it not be reported to the credit bureaus.

 4. Credit variety can help raise credit scores.